aghasemi/blog/posts.md

 One of those names, however, materialised eventually into far more than a piece of information.
 In 2011, destiny placed me in Lausanne, Switzerland to start a PhD in computer science, and just a few months in, I saw an announcement that Professor Niklaus Wirth of ETH was coming to Lausanne for a keynote.

-I didn't evn know that Wirth was Swiss.
+I didn't even know that Wirth was Swiss.
 Seeing that name was like a message being thrown from my younger self, at the satrt of the journey that ended up in EPFL.

 I attended the talk.
 I don't remember at all what it was about, but I remember him saying something along the lines of "I was a Professor when a byte was 6 bits".